Whisper came to Parkside as an adoption from the Dumb Friends League. She needed all of her teeth removed as an older kitty at the shelter,

 Dr. Brenda Eisenhauer spent her childhood summers in Ohio helping naturalists with hikes and presentations, looking at bugs under a Fisher Price microscope and drawing endless pictures of the whales and dolphins she planned to train when she grew up.
 In college, she studied spider ecology in the Galapagos Islands, mapped the genetics of Ohio stream fish, and learned to bathe cats as a veterinary assistant.
 She traveled to the East Coast to attend veterinary school at Tufts University, spending summers in Australia tracking the source of koala Chlamydia infections and in Zimbabwe educating villagers to be good stewards of their environment as well as their livestock.
 She graduated with her Doctor of Veterinary Medicine in 2004, as well as a Certificate in International Medicine, a new found love of skiing, and plans to move to Colorado to begin her professional career.
-Dr. Eisenhauer completed a Certificate in Public Health at Colorado University to further her training in infectious disease during her first few years working as a veterinarian in southeast Denver, and continued pursuing her passion for surgery, animal welfare and infectious disease by taking positions at several Colorado animal shelters.
+Dr. Eisenhauer completed a Certificate in Public Health at Colorado University to further her training in infectious disease during her first few years working as a veterinarian in southeast Denver and continued pursuing her passion for surgery, animal welfare and infectious disease by taking positions at several Colorado animal shelters.
 Dr. Eisenhauer met her husband, Eric, at one of these shelters, and they were married in 2012, merging their respective pets into one large furry family.
-It was also through this shelter work that Parkside Animal Health Center was born.
+It was also through this shelter work that Parkside Animal Health Center in Aurora was born.
 Shelter work provided (and still does, two days a week!) an opportunity to change the life of an animal at one specific moment in time; Parkside allows Dr. Eisenhauer and her staff the opportunity to continue that care as part of a team with pet owners throughout an animal’s life.
 Dr. Eisenhauer loves the challenge of disease diagnosis and prevention, the art of surgery and the loving bond between animals and people.
-While her schedule and running a business leaves very little free time, she does enjoy getting outside to hike or camp with her husband and dogs (Sienna and Emmy), and couch time with her cat (Camby) and some mindless TV in the evening.
+While her schedule and running a business leaves very little free time, she does enjoy getting outside to hike or camp with her husband and dogs (Cayde, Loki and Emmy), and couch time with her sphinx cat (Victor von Doom) and some mindless TV in the evening.

 Dr. Rand Winton joined Parkside Animal Health Center in March, 2015.
 She is a 1996 graduate of Tufts University School of Veterinary Medicine.
 Prior to pursuing her dream of caring for animals, she worked as a registered nurse for 14 years, in a number of settings.
 Following graduation from vet school, Dr. Winton completed a 13 month rotating internship at VCA South Shore Animal Hospital in Weymouth, Massachusetts.
 Once her internship was completed, she felt a change was in order and left New England for Colorado.
 Dr. Winton has been in private practice since 1997 and has a strong interest in internal medicine, enjoying the puzzle-solving involved in complex medical cases.
-She is very committed to pet wellness, and strives to provide the very best preventative care for all the animals in her care.
-Sharing her home are four Great Danes and an English Mastiff.
+She is very committed to pet wellness and strives to provide the very best preventative care for all the animals in her care.
+Sharing her home are four Great Danes.
 This population is always subject to change due to her work with Big Dogs, Huge Paws, a giant breed rescue for whom she serves as Chief Medical Officer (and sometimes foster mom).
 Her dogs are truly her babies and most of her spare time is spent with them, either in classes, going to the dog park or just hanging out at home.
 She enjoys gardening and has gotten creative enough with combining a garden and a house full of giant dogs that most of the food she grows makes it into the house!